 Mixing on Headphones is BETTER than Studio Monitors?! | Blind Shootout Results

-Can Mixing on Headphones (actually) Compete with Studio Monitors?!?
+Can Mixing on Headphones (actually) Beat Studio Monitors?!?

 Well, I wanted to get to the bottom of this.
 Thus, this blog article and video below was born!